Peoria Zoo

 The Peoria Zoo (formerly Glen Oak Zoo) is a zoo located in Peoria, Illinois, in the United States.
-The zoo is owned and operated by the Peoria Park District and is open daily except Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Years Day.
+The zoo is owned and operated by the Peoria Park District and is open daily except Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.

 The Peoria Zoo has been accredited by the Association of Zoos and Aquariums since 1976.

 History

 Glen Oak Zoo was founded in the late 1800s.
 A herd of elk was donated to the Peoria Park District.
 Glen Oak Zoo's dedication took place in 1897.

 In 1955, the zoo sought to expand its offerings.
 Marlin Perkins, Director of the St. Louis Zoo and star of Mutual of Omaha's Wild Kingdom gave advice.
 The Tropics building was constructed in 1955.

 Friends of Glen Oak Zoo was formed in 1970.

 In 1997, the Peoria Zoological Society was formed.

 In 2009, the zoo opened the new Africa exhibit, nearly doubling its size.
 At the same time it changed its name to "Peoria Zoo."

 June 2024 marked the retirement of director Yvonne Strode, who served as the zoo's director since 2005.
 Max Lakes is the current director.